100 Notable alumni of

 -

-Roch Carrier OC FRSC is a French Canadian novelist and author of "contes" (a very brief form of the short story).
+Roch Carrier OC FRSC is a Canadian novelist and author of "contes" (a very brief form of the short story).
 He is among the best known Quebec writers in English Canada.

 -